thinktecture/relayserver/docs/configuration.md

 maintenance option, and to not keep old origins / RelayServer instances with their connections as long in the database by also reducing the `EntryMaxAge` statistics option.
-The last activity of an origin should be updated at least twice within this range, so you might also want to reduce the `LastActivityUpdateInterval` statistics option.
+The last activity of an origin should be updated at least twice within this range, so you might also want to reduce the `OriginLastSeenUpdateInterval` statistics option.